theadamsabra/last_torch/README.md

 ## GPU execution and memory

-The globally normalized loss **shares arc weights between the numerator and denominator**.
+The globally normalized loss shares arc weights between the numerator and denominator.
 This implementation is retained for its memory benefit.

 In the recorded RTX 3090 workload, sharing reduced peak allocated tensor memory from 99.396 to 29.881 MiB at T=200 and from 514.271 to 86.878 MiB at T=500 (69.9% and 83.1%).
 Its latency change alone was negligible.